cecilia-sartori/gs-exam/docs/2_mapping.md

-Run the same operations performed before for AGEB.
+Run the same operations performed before for AGEBs.